ss4ws/ss4ws.github.io/_drafts/projects.md

 excerpt: This is an on-going catalog of ideas for projects.
 ---

+# Ways to waste time on the internet
+ > Buddhist meditators use a technique that they call mental noting.
+As each emotion arises, they give it a name: fear, excitement, sadness.
+They also assign names to sensations: coolness, warmth, pressure.
+They feel that naming things anchors the emotions, keeping the meditator in the present.
+It also helps distance themselves from the pull of those emotions so that they don't take on too much power, overwhelming the placidness of meditation.
+Noting is a way of making visible the invisible, making something ephemeral concrete.
+Our browser history is doing exactly that and going further by not only naming, but also time-stamping and archiving these fleeting traces of data.
+(Kenneth Goldsmith - Waisting time on the Internet)

+Idea about a movie:
+1. Take a screenshot of every web page you visit through out the day.
+At the end of the day make a short stop motion movie of all the screenshots.
+If a day is too short to collect a significant amount of screenshots, the time period of the experiment can be extended to a week, month, or any other convenient time frame.

+2. The same idea can be produced by making a thematic selection of the websites visited.
+For example: google searches, wikipedia searches, dictionary searches, shopping, youtube, etc. The outcome then, if we choose to go with the dictionary searches, would be a visual journey through all the words looked up online.
+What does that says about you?
+And what does that say about what you are writing?

+# Screens
+Make a series of photos of computer screens turned off, showing the dust, fingerprints and other traces, a testimony of interactions with content but with no content being visible on the screen.

 # 807
 Écrire un livre intitulé 807.
 Son écriture consiste à compter de un à huit cent sept.
 Texte pour la quatrième de couverture: « Suivez ce décompte dramatique, qui page après page vous prépare vers une chute bien orchestrée depuis sa couverture.
 Un suspense absolu! »